udaykapur/r-data-analysis/README.md

 # r_data_analysis
-data analysis using tiidyverse and lubridate
+Data aggregation for multiple columns using `tidyverse` and `lubridate`.

 Something I came across while working on a data extract and thought it would nice to have this done in a much easier way within R using `tidyverse` (`dplyr` specifically) and `lubridate` libraries.